ntreeinc/apex-source-control/README.md

 where path/to/apex is the directory where you extracted APEX.
 You'll probably want to add this to your bash profile.

-The scripts will look for the required .class files in $APEX_HOME/utilities/oracle/apex/ so if you're only using the .class files set up the directory structure accordingly.
+The scripts will look for the required .class files in $APEX_HOME/utilities/oracle/apex/ so if you're only using the .class files set up the directory structure and APEX_HOME variable accordingly.

 If you have a local installation of Oracle database your ORACLE_HOME variable should already be set so just need to ensure that you have the ojdbc6.jar file at $ORACLE_HOME/jdbc/lib/ojdbc6.jar.
 Otherwise, if you only have the ojdbc6.jar file, make a directory somewhere, set the relevant environment variable using